There is no law in the UK that states you must have a…

 However, this varies depending on where in the UK you live, and how much is spent personalising the funeral.

-In this guide, we break down the average cost of cremation in the UK according to research recently carried out by SunLife.
+In this guide, we break down the average cost of cremation in the UK, according to the annual SunLife Cost of Dying report, while also including:

-According to the SunLife 2021 Cost of Dying report, the average cost of a basic cremation funeral is currently £3,885.
+According to SunLife’s Cost of Dying report for 2022, the average cost of a basic cremation funeral is £3,673.

 However, the overall cost of a cremation depends on various factors, including:

 The table below shows average cremation prices per region in the UK.
 The most expensive place for a cremation funeral is London at £4,260.
 Whereas the cheapest place is Northern Ireland at £3,372:

 |East and West Midlands||£3,572|

 The average cost of a direct cremation in the UK is currently £1,511.